gioblu/BIPLAN/README.md

 permissions granted by this License.

-"Software" shall mean the source code, associated documentation and configuration files included in the BIPLAN directory
+"Software" shall mean the source code, associated documentation and configuration files included in the BIPLAN directory.

 "License" shall mean the conditions for use, copy, modify, merge, publish or distribute the Software as defined by Section 1 through 3 of this document.

 BIPLAN Experimenter's License

-Copyright 2021 Giovanni Blu Mitolo
+Copyright 2022 Giovanni Blu Mitolo

 Permission is hereby granted to You, free of charge, the rights to use, copy, modify, merge, publish or distribute copies of the Software, subject to the